 What is a kicksled?

 Kicksleds glide best on icy surfaces and packed down snow.
-This includes snowy trails packed down from foot traffic, lakes, ice-skating rinks, and groomed trails.
-Kicksleds also glide well on sidewalk and walkways with a small amount of fresh snow.
-People have even been known to kicksled on residential roadways with thick ice and snow buildup.
+Snowy trails packed down from foot traffic, lakes, ice-skating rinks, and groomed trails are all great.
+People even kicksled on streets with ice and snow buildup.
 Sliding runners help the sled glide with 1-2 inches of snow.
-Wide sliding runners can offer better performance in deeper snow.
+Wide sliding runners can offer better performance in 2-3 inches of snow.

 Kicksleds can really move!
 Speeds of up to 9 mph can easily be achieved.
 They perform well on flat trails or trails with gentle rolling hills.